SAP-samples/btp-end-to-end-scenario-use-cases/build-code/document/add-remote-service/test-with-mock.md

    * Choose **Create** to save the settings.

       ![run test](../../images/add-remote-service/test-with-mock/test-app04.png)

 > [!Note]
+> If you have not done the enhance Fiori UI chapter, creating conversations will not be visible in the UI.

+> [!Note]
 > By using a mock server you can easily test your implementation in a local environment.
 You find more details in the documentation for [Local Mocking](https://cap.cloud.sap/docs/guides/using-services#local-mocking)